EmilDickson/montyhallproblem/README.md

 cd client
 npm install
 ```
-After that, you can start both the frontend and backend (while in the root directory):
+After that, you can start both the frontend and backend:
 ```
 cd api
 npm start